-UT’s M.Ed in Educational Leadership is a cutting-edge program that caters to working professionals by offering flexible scheduling options such as traditional, weekend, and hybrid instructional models.
+UT’s Master of Education in educational leadership is a cutting-edge program that caters to working professionals by offering flexible scheduling options such as traditional, weekend and hybrid instructional models.
 Throughout the program, candidates engage in experiential tasks directly aligned with the Florida Principal Leadership Standards and FELE (Florida Educational Leadership Exam) goals.
 Given the wide range of leadership responsibilities associated with being a school leader, this program offers an embedded internship every semester to ensure opportunities for candidates to benefit from hands-on learning and practical application.

 Students who enroll in the M.Ed. in Educational Leadership intend to pursue a career in school administration or a leadership role within an educational setting.
 Educational leadership encompasses a wide variety of career paths such as lead teacher, instructional coach, content supervisor, vice principal and principal.
-Candidates for this program must have at least three years of classroom teaching experience and possess a valid teaching certificate.
+Candidates for this program must have at least two years of classroom teaching experience.
 Candidates come from a variety of backgrounds in education.

 What is the structure of the program?